AkechiKogoro/project1/interview_question/SQL_interview_question.md

         );
 ```
 >
->            2. ALTER: Used to modify existing database schema.
+> 2. `ALTER`: Used to modify existing database schema.
 >
 ```
         ALTER TABLE Employees ADD BirthDate date;
 ```
 >
->            3. DROP: Used to delete objects from the database.
+> 3. `DROP`: Used to delete objects from the database.
 >
 ```
         DROP TABLE Employees;